-This course focuses on the firm as it progresses beyond its start-up phase and embraces a more managementfocused orientation.
-Topics covered include governance structures, leadership, human capital recruitment, development and retention, financial stewardship, essential financial tools for decision-making, operations management, industry analysis, strategy development and execution.
-Prerequisite: BSM 100
+This course focuses on the firm as it progresses beyond its start-up phase and embraces a more management-focused orientation.
+Topics covered include governance structures, leadership,

 BSM 300 The Mature Business

 This course focuses on the company as it seeks to dominate its markets.
 Topics include global expansion, tapping into capital markets, initial public offerings, debt financing, financial control, reporting and accountability, encouraging and managing innovation and change, corporate ethics and social responsibility, reputation management, and strategies to thrive in the dynamic external environment.
 Prerequisite: BSM 200